Residential Tenancies in Victoria

 A residential tenancy exists when a lessor (a landlord) and a lessee (tenant) enter into an agreement to lease premises in which the tenant will reside for a period of time.
 There are numerous pieces of legislation that affect residential tenancies in Victoria.
 The most important is the Residential Tenancies Act 1997 and the Residential Tenancies Regulations 1998 which contain the majority of rights and duties of tenants, landlords (lessors) and agents.
 The Victorian Civil and Administrative Tribunal provides a full list of legislation here.
 Both the Act and the Regulations also cover agreements to reside in a caravan park, and agreements to reside in a room within a rooming house.

 Rights and Obligations of Landlords and Tenants

 Many tenants are not aware of their rights when renting a residential property.
 Division 5 of the Residential Tenancies Act 1997 sets out the rights and obligations of both landlords and tenants.
-Tenants’ obligations include: to refrain from using the premises for any illegal purpose, to avoid damage, and to give notice of any damage to the premises to the landlord.
+Tenants’ obligations include: refraining from using the premises for any illegal purpose, avoiding damage, and giving notice of any damage to the premises to the landlord.
 The landlord’s obligations include: allowing the tenant to have quiet enjoyment of the premises, maintaining the premises, and ensuring that any water devices which need replacing have an A rating.
 Consumer Affairs Victoria provides information for both tenants and lessors regarding the process of renting at the beginning, during or at the end of a lease or residency.

 Types of residential tenancy disputes